5 Signs You Need a Social Media Detox

-Taking a break from social media can be challenging, but you may find it quells some of your nagging anxiety.
+A social media detox can be challenging, but you may find it quells some of your nagging anxiety.
 “It can make you realize how much better you feel once you get over the anxiety of missing out on things,” Hunt says.

-If social media has you feeling pressured to be perfect, cut back and spend some face-to-face time with friends who want to hear about the less-than-perfect details of your life.
+If social media has you feeling pressured to be perfect, try a social-media detox session and use that time to spend some face-to-face time with friends who want to hear about the less-than-perfect details of your life.

-Research suggests that “blue light” from the LEDs used to illuminate smartphones can impact our circadian rhythms — the internal clock that controls our 24-hour sleep/wake cycle.
-And while any amount of light can decrease the production of melatonin — the natural hormone that helps us fall asleep — blue light is a more powerful melatonin suppressor than other light sources.
+Research suggests that blue light from the LEDs used to illuminate smartphones can impact our circadian rhythms — the internal clock that controls our 24-hour sleep/wake cycle.

 That doesn’t necessarily mean you need to quit cold turkey.
 You can ease your way into it by turning off notifications for awhile, or limiting the hours you spend online.

 And when you choose to reenter the world of social media, take stock of your emotions and behaviors.